mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 difficult undertaking since any landing on the planet results in a panicked rush to the landing site and hordes of people attempting to get aboard.
-The richest people on Brufort will pay MCr1 or more per person to get off planet but the poor security of Brufort’s low-tech communications network means that any attempts to coordinate an escape are intercepted by other members of the population.
+The richest people on Brufort will pay MCr1 or more per person to get off planet but the poor security of Brufort's low-tech communications network means that any attempts to coordinate an escape are intercepted by other members of the population.
 The scene on the ground is desperate and frightening.
 Should the Travellers attempt to land, there is a high probability that their ship will be mobbed and damaged or destroyed.

 The best thing the Travellers can do is to attempt to deflect the asteroid.
-The crisis is too far along to use more subtle means of ‘nudging’ it into a new course but it is not too late to use more forceful methods.
+The crisis is too far along to use more subtle means of 'nudging' it into a new course but it is not too late to use more forceful methods.
 With a large enough explosion or series of explosions, the Travellers might be able to deflect or even fragment the asteroid, saving Brufort from its impending doom.

-If the Travellers’ ship carries missiles, they may be fired at calculated points on the surface of the asteroid in an attempt to redirect it.
+If the Travellers' ship carries missiles, they may be fired at calculated points on the surface of the asteroid in an attempt to redirect it.
 Roll 1D for each missile fired, add up the total and consult the Time to Impact table.
 The closer the asteroid is to Brufort, the more points must be